 Sign up is done through Bill Payment Suite.

 Before enrolling in the payment plan, you need to complete your registration and ensure that all elective charges such as housing, meal plans, parking, etc. are on your student account.
 Doing this ensures you will only need to make one down payment (Note that a down payment is only required if your balance exceeds 50% of term tuition and fee charges) and this allows you to defer the maximum amount.
 When you are ready to enroll in the GT Payment Plan or want to determine how much you may defer under the plan based on your current account status, please follow the step by step instructions.

 The GT Payment Plan is a two installment plan that allows students to defer up to 50% of their current term tuition and fee charges OR their account balance after aid, whichever is less.
 The deferrable balance is calculated after all actual and expected financial aid is applied to the student account.
 Financial aid is defined as any anticipated or actual aid, third party and scholarship payments, waivers (tuition, fee, housing, etc.) or any other credits on your account.

 What is the cost?

 There is a $75 enrollment fee per term due at signup.
 In addition, a down payment may be required at enrollment if your student account balance after aid is greater than 50% of your tuition and fee charges for the term.

 Who is eligible?

-OMSCS (Online Master of Science in Computer Science) students are not eligible.
-Other students with balances remaining after all financial aid payments have been applied to their account are eligible except Graduate Teaching or Research Assistants employed by GT who are eligible for payroll deduction.
+Students with balances remaining after all financial aid payments have been applied to their account are eligible except Graduate Teaching or Research Assistants employed by GT who are eligible for payroll deduction.
 GRAs and GTAs should sign up for payroll deduction.
 There is no fee for payroll deduction, deferral is not limited to 50% of tuition and fee charges, and the balance due is spread over three payments rather than two.